sreuland/todo_challenge/README.md

 Refer to 'src/main/resources/application.properties' for names of variables that can be set.

 ## Status
-1. Task Entity is implemented, model, persistence, api and docs.
+1. Task Entity is implemented, model, persistence, CRUD api and docs.
-2. Added multi-field search with simple query string DSL.
+2. Added multi-field search endpoint with simple query string DSL, allows for query  that filters Tasks down on Status enum values.
+3. Added full text search endpoint, refer to api docs.